msawczyn/EFDesigner/docs/Using-the-designer.md

 When you have a design surface open Visual Studio will give you a new window under View / Other Windows / Entity Model Explorer.
 It's a tree view of the entities, enumerations and comment blocks in your model.

-Opening any class will show you the attributes of that class, and selecting any node in the entity model explorer will both highlight that element on the design surface and show its properties in the Visual Studio's property window.
-Perfect for those two big models where you have to zoom them down to see the whole picture but then can't find anything because the text is too small to read.
+Selecting any class will show you the attributes of that class, as well as selecting that element on the design surface and displaying its properties in Visual Studio's property window.
+Perfect for those two big models where you have to zoom out to see the whole picture but then can't find anything because the text is too small to read.

 ### Generating Code